Keto Fried Chicken

 How to make crispy fried chicken

-Key ingredients & substitution suggestions
+Key ingredients and substitution suggestions

 For the Seasoning